davsclaus/minishift-hello/README.md

 ![Overview](diagram.png?raw=true "Overview")

-### Running Kubernetes locally
+### Running MiniShift locally

-The applications can be deployed in a kubernetes cluster.
-You can run a kubernetes cluster locally using fabric8 which you can find more details here: [fabric8 get started](https://fabric8.io/guide/getStarted/index.html)
+The applications can be deployed in a OpenShift cluster.
+You can run a OpenShift cluster locally using MiniShift which you can find more details here: [MiniShift](https://www.openshift.org/minishift/)

-#### Installing from Maven

-The fabric8 team has made it very easy to download, install and start a Kubernetes/OpenShift cluster on your computer very easy.
-All you need to do is from a command line run this Maven goal:

-    mvn io.fabric8:fabric8-maven-plugin:3.2.9:cluster-start

-And if you want to use OpenShift instead of Kubernetes:

-    mvn io.fabric8:fabric8-maven-plugin:3.2.9:cluster-start -Dfabric8.cluster.kind=openshift

-Then fabric8 will download the binaries into `<HOME>/.fabric8/bin` directory.
-It can be a good idea to add this directory to the `$PATH`, so you can easily run the clients to interact with the cluster.

-However before we had to install fabric8 using a few more manual steps as explained below.

-#### Manually steps

-I am using MiniShift to run my local kubernetes cluster.
-I run the minimal version which do not include the CI/CD pipeline and therefore I run with low memory usage.

-    minishift start --memory=2000

-... and follow the instructions from minishift.

-And then I have installed fabric8 using gofabric8:

-    gofabric8 deploy -y --console

-... and follow the instructions from fabric8.

-If all this is sucesfull you can open the fabric8 web console using:

-    gofabric8 consoole

 ### Slides